RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

     Format: min-max; Units: mps

-**Note:**\ â€œ0-0â€ min-max bandwidth indicates devices are not connected directly.
+**Note:**\ "0-0" min-max bandwidth indicates devices are not connected directly.

 P2P Connection Status
 ~~~~~~~~~~~~~~~~~~~~~

-The *rsmi_is_p2p_accessible* API returns â€œTrueâ€ if P2P can be
+The *rsmi_is_p2p_accessible* API returns "True" if P2P can be
-implemented between two nodes, and returns â€œFalseâ€ if P2P cannot be
+implemented between two nodes, and returns "False" if P2P cannot be
 implemented between the two nodes.

 The Command Line Interface command can be called as follows: